SMAC-Group/course_intro_statistics/chapters/chapter2.md

 </codeblock>

-Then, the (second) consultant claims that diet C leads an average weight loss that is significantly larger by 950 grams than diet A. What do you think of this argument:
+Then, the (second) consultant claims that diet C leads to an average weight loss that is significantly larger by 950 grams than diet A. What do you think of this argument:

 <choice id="chap2_diet_4">
 <opt text="The claim is correct because the p-value is smaller than 5%."> In some sense, this answer is correct... but why did the consultant pick 950 grams? </opt>